OwlRisk/syncrade-web/README.md

 - **Structure → Explanation**: render already-produced structured results into human-readable text

 The LLM is NEVER allowed to:
-- Make final decisions / produce judgment truth（做结论决策/生成系统真理）
+- Make final decisions / produce judgment truth
-- Generate probability / confidence values（生成概率/置信度）
+- Generate probability / confidence values
-- Recommend actions, trades, or “what you should do”（行为推荐/交易建议/行动指令）
+- Recommend actions, trades, or "what you should do"
-- Choose defaults that affect meaning（决定影响含义的默认值）
+- Choose defaults that affect meaning
-- Decide permissions / compliance / risk（权限判断/合规判断/风险判断）
+- Decide permissions / compliance / risk

 Frozen clause: